jdesfon/jdesfon.github.io/README.md

-# This is a copy of 2048 made by Gabriele Cirulli
+# This is a copy of the orginal 2048 game made by Gabriele Cirulli

 This was made for Javascript pratice and learning